swilterdink1010/COP-2080/README.md

 # COP-2080
-Classwork for COP 2080: Computation Problem Solving in Python for the Spring '26 semester
+Workspace for COP 2080: Computation Problem Solving in Python for the Spring '26 semester